Configure Acrolinx for your needs in Salesforce.

 Note

-If want to update to Acrolinx for Salesforce Knowledge version 3.6, be sure to deactivate the trigger that you set up in earlier versions of Acrolinx for Salesforce Knolwedge before you click Apply.
+Be sure to deactivate the trigger that you set up in earlier versions of Acrolinx for Salesforce Knowledge before you click Apply.

 Review the flow logic and mark the step as Done.